jankuca/flowon/README.md

 	<% } %>
 	</ul>

+All templates are cached so that EmbeddedJS does not have to compile the markup for every request.
+The Template class checks for changes and discards the cached version in case the original template file changed.

 ### Layouts

 Every view can be encapsulated in a layout.
 Layout can be disabled by setting the `Controller#_layout_path` property to `undefined`.